duo-labs/sharedsignals/examples/receiver/README.md

 # Example Receiver
-In order to test out the PUSH delivery method of the SSE spec, we have created a receiver service that will spin up, configure the stream, and then host an endpoint where the transmitter can push events.
+In order to test out the PUSH delivery method of the SSF spec, we have created a receiver service that will spin up, configure the stream, and then host an endpoint where the transmitter can push events.
 Those events will be logged to std out.
 This service also has a `/request_verification` endpoint which, when